Renpenning's syndrome

 Renpenning's syndrome is a neurodevelopmental disorder recognised in males that causes intellectual disability, mild growth retardation with examples in the testes and head, and a somewhat short stature.
 The condition only affects males, starting at birth.

 Presentation

-People with Renpenning's typically begin learning language at an ordinary pace, but by the age of 3–4 they experience a regression in mental and physical development, such as mild low muscle tone resulting in elongated faces and rapid loss in the normal growth of the head (microcephaly).
+People with Renpenning's typically begin learning language at an ordinary pace, but by the age of 3–4 they experience a regression in mental and physical development, such as mild low muscle tone resulting in elongated faces and a rapid loss in the normal growth of the head (microcephaly).
 Small testes and short stature are also known to commonly occur.

 Genetics

 It is associated with mutations in the PQBP1 gene.
 The gene product is a polyglutamine-binding protein involved in transcription and pre-mRNA splicing.
 The gene itself is located on the short arm of the X chromosome (Xp11.23).
 The most common mutations causing this condition occur in exon 4.

 Diagnosis

 This diagnosis may be suspected on clinical grounds but should be confirmed by sequencing the PQBP1 gene.